QwenLM/Qwen2.5/docs/source/deployment/vllm.md

 ### Thinking & Non-Thinking Modes

 Qwen3 models will think before respond.
-This behaviour could be controled by either the hard switch, which could disable thinking completely, or the soft switch, where the model follows the instruction of the user on whether or not it should think.
+This behavior could be controlled by either the hard switch, which could disable thinking completely, or the soft switch, where the model follows the instruction of the user on whether it should think.

-The hard switch is availabe in vLLM through the following configuration to the API call.
+The hard switch is available in vLLM through the following configuration to the API call.
 To disable thinking, use

 ::::{tab-set}